eNMS-automation/eNMS/docs/source/administration/debug.md

 The dropdown list has entries that are Python code files located on the server running the application.
 The options are:

+- `delete_corrupted_services.py`: This code looks for and deletes any services that were once a part of a workflow but still has a stale association.
 - `delete_corrupted_edges.py`: This code looks for any duplicate edges in Workflows and removes any that it finds.
+- `delete_soft_deleted_objects`: Delete all soft-deleted workflow edges and services.
 - `duplicates_in_association_table.py`: Provides a straightforward way to reproduce the duplicate rows issue in an association table.
 - `empty.py`: This file is empty and allows custom python code to be entered and executed.
+- `end_query_monitoring.py` - "end" query monitoring to analyze what SQL queries are sent to the database and how long they take to execute (only active in "debug" mode).
 - `functions.py`: The code in this file tests the ability to create a device, modify a device and delete a device from the application database.
 - `getsizeof.py`: This code collects the sizes of several controller variables